iizukak/nupic-experiment/README.md

 ### Install NLTK corpora

-We use [NLTKs corpora](http://www.nltk.org/book/ch02.html) for experiment.
+We use [NLTKs corpora](http://www.nltk.org/book/ch02.html) for experiments.
 Install corpura using `nltk.download_shell()`.
 Start Python interactive environment and hit this command.

 ```
 In [1]: import nltk